jesselpalmer/joyful-javascript/README.md

 ```

 #### Map
-The `map()` function can be used to apply a calculation to each element in an array.
+The `map()` method can be used to apply a calculation to each element in an array.

 ```javascript
 const carPrices = [30000, 50000, 25000, 75000];